Call4Cloud | MMP-C | Autopilot | Device Preparation

 This utility updates the TPM Endorsement Key Certificate (EKcert) so that Microsoft TPM Attestation functions properly.

 That indeed sounds like what we need!
-After running the tool on a different HP G9 device, we immediately spot the difference.
+After running the get-tpmendorsementkeyinfo command on a different HP G9 device, we immediately spot the difference.

 Afbeelding met tekst, schermopname, Lettertype Automatisch gegenereerde beschrijving